OSGeo/gdal/gdal/doc/source/programs/gdaltindex.rst

 .. option:: index_file

     The name of the output file to create/append to.
-The default shapefile will be created if it doesn't already exist, otherwise it will append to the existing file.
+The default dataset will be created if it doesn't already exist, otherwise it will append to the existing dataset.

 .. option:: <gdal_file>